rmit-wdt2020/admin-banking-application/README.md

 Equal contribution by both assignment partners

 Project runs in Visual Studio

+Solution File:
+\AngularAdminPage\AngularAdminPage.sln

 This project is a dual project running under a single solution, in order to run both projects simultaneously open the properties of the solution and set it to multiple startup projects with both projects set to "Start".